List of Coronation Street characters introduced in 2021: Stu Carpenter

 On 9 August 2024, it was announced that Fellows had quit the role of Stu after he decided not to renew his contract.
-Sam Warner from Digital Spy described Stu's character to be a "mainstay", and that Fellows "plans to move on to pursue other roles as his three-year contract comes to an end."
-Radio Times reported that Fellows is "ready to move on".
-The Sun reported that Stu would depart in an "explosive storyline", who also reported: "He will still be on screen for some time yet, but it gave him chance to say yes to a number of jobs he was keen to do later this year."
+Sam Warner from Digital Spy described Stu's character to be a "mainstay," and that Fellows "plans to move on to pursue other roles as his three-year contract comes to an end."
+Radio Times reported that Fellows is "ready to move on."
+The Sun reported that Stu would depart in an "explosive storyline," who also reported: "He will still be on screen for some time yet, but it gave him chance to say yes to a number of jobs he was keen to do later this year."
 Liverpool Echo reported that Fellows had already filmed his final scenes, which are due to air in October.

-Stu departed Weatherfield on 14 October 2024 to move to Germany to live with Eliza.
+Stu departed Coronation Street on 14 October 2024 to move to Germany to live with Eliza.
 Fellows discussed his departure: "When I first started it was a six-month contract but with options that took me over three years.
 I am used to playing lots of different characters and three years seemed a long time to play the same character."
-Adding that he "needn't have worried", he said: "The three years have flown and this felt like the right time to go, I always knew I would go at the end of the three years."
-Fellows said that he has "no regrets at all" about his time on Corrie, explaining that "it is the right time to go for me and for Stu".
+Adding that he "needn't have worried," he said: "The three years have flown and this felt like the right time to go, I always knew I would go at the end of the three years."
+Fellows said that he has "no regrets at all" about his time on Corrie, explaining that "it is the right time to go for me and for Stu."
 He continued: "I will look back with fond memories and I wouldn't rule out coming back in the future.
 But Stu has evolved, we started off with a homeless guy who was wrongly accused of murder and then we get to the point three years later where this guy's got almost a quarter of a million pounds and has cleared his name and made a life for himself.
 I'm really pleased with the story, because it's been fully, fully formed."
 Speaking about Stu's final weeks in Weatherfield, Fellows revealed that he has been pleased to see Stu coming "full circle" by trying to help Mason make a fresh start after his prison stint: "I was glad that we have revisited the original Stu and his history," he said, recalling Stu's introduction in 2021 as an ally for Kelly Neelan when she was briefly homeless after leaving prison.
 Now he is trying to help someone else who he believes should be given a second chance," he added.
 "So we have come full circle.
 He believes that people should have a chance to redeem themselves, he wouldn't write someone off because they have been in prison."
-The actor added that the door is being left open for a potential return for his character in the future, saying that "it is good to know that Stu is out there somewhere helping people".
+The actor added that the door is being left open for a potential return for his character in the future, saying that "it is good to know that Stu is out there somewhere helping people."